 Imagine going to the dentist without fear and anxiety anymore.
-With the new aid of either oral medication or IV sedation, we can ensure a pleasant and comfortable dental visit.
-With new sedation techniques by Dr. John Conness and the Stat Anesthesia Medical Group, you can have years of dental problems treated quickly and safely without fear or anxiety!
+With the new aid of IV sedation, we can ensure a pleasant and comfortable dental visit.
+With new sedation techniques by Dr. John Conness, you can have years of dental problems treated quickly and safely without fear or anxiety!

 There’s so much dentistry can do these days to make your mouth healthier and your smile more beautiful.
 Yet many people don’t take advantage of this because of a long-standing fear of dental treatment.
 If you are one of these people, rest assured that it’s possible to have an experience that’s free of anxiety and pain.
 This can be accomplished by blocking your sensations of pain with local anesthetics or by giving you medication that can help you relax.
 Sometimes both are needed to ensure maximum comfort, especially if you are someone for whom the injections that deliver local anesthetics are themselves a major source of anxiety.